 Simply click on a question below to view its answer.

 Minnesota courts have not provided an exact definition of "good cause".
 However, we have had success with the court restoring firearm rights based on any of the following:

 Evaluation your chance of success is nearly impossible to say without doing research into your case.
 If you would like a detail analysis of your case and what we believe the chances are that your gun rights can be restored, we would be happy to do so.
 We charge a small researching fee for this evaluation.

 No, your disposition does not matter.
 The process of petitioning the court to restore your gun rights is the same whether you pleaded guilty or pleaded no contest to the crime.

-Yes, although this is no guarantee that you will be granted one or the other.
-However, we will offer a discount on the gun rights restoration if you sign up for expungement at the same time.
+Yes, although you can petition for both at the same time; however there is no guarantee that you will be granted either.
+We do offer a discount on the restoration service if you sign up for an expungement at the same time.

 The Minnesota law allowing you to petition a court to restore your gun rights is only good for Minnesota convictions.
 If you have a federal conviction that prevents you from possessing/purchasing a firearm, you must restore you gun rights through some other avenue, such as getting a pardon from the President, a service we do not provide at this time.